imanpalsingh/pg-faker/ReadMe.md

 - `defaultTransformer`: if this is specified, then all of the columns not mentioned in the `columns` and `tables` will get this transformer.
 If this isn't specified, all of the undefined columns are left unchanged.

   You can go ahead and use something like [faker](https://www.npmjs.com/package/@faker-js/faker) or your own custom maskers for complex use cases.

+- `options`: Additional options for the parser

+   - `skip`: This property defines which table to either exclude from being masked or from being written to the output.
+This option accepts either 'mask' or 'output'

+      - `mask`

+        ```js
+        options: {
+          skip: {
+            blogs: 'mask'
+          }
+        }
+        ```
+         will make sure that the dumped sql doesn't have data masked for blogs table.
+This will override any other masking rules specified for this table.

+      - `output`

+        ```js
+          options: {
+            skip: {
+              users: 'output'
+            }
+          }
+        ```
+        will make sure that the dumped sql doesn't have any queries related to users table.
+This will override any other masking rules specified for this table.

 ## TroubleShooting

-If you are facing errors from `internal/process/esm_loader.js`.
-Do `npm install pgfaker` and then `npx pgfaker`.
-For other issues, please raise an issue on [github](https://github.com/imanpalsingh/pg-faker/issues).
+Please refer and raise the issues on [github](https://github.com/imanpalsingh/pg-faker/issues).

 ## Why?

-I was in search of a pg-anonymizer and found this nice package [`pg-anonymizer`](https://github.com/rap2hpoutre/pg-anonymizer).
-However, I found the api of the package not very useful for my specific use case.
-Also, I required some additional features such as more flexibility in choosing data-maskers, skipping tables, skipping columns and also dumping just the data.
+I was in search of a anonymizer for postgres and came across [`pg-anonymizer`](https://github.com/rap2hpoutre/pg-anonymizer).
+This was not suitable for my requirement as it was lacking a flexible api and additional options, so I ended up creating my own version of anonymizer with inspiration from the package.